hmajid2301/OptiNix/README.md

 optinix hyprland
 ```

+### Key Maps

+Within the TUI; you can navigate the list using your arrow keys or vim bindings i.e. `j` and `k`.
+You can also open the markdown modal to show more information about an option by pressing `t` on the option.

 ### Without TUI

 By default, the tool will render a list using bubble tea, if you want just plain text output you can add the `--no-tui` flag.

 ```bash
 optinix podman --no-tui

 Option: 0
 Name: virtualisation.podman.networkSocket.server